rnmapbox/maps/android/install.md

 buildscript {
     ext {
         // ...
-        RNMapboxMapImpl = "maplibre" // optinal - as this is the default
+        RNMapboxMapsImpl = "maplibre" // optinal - as this is the default

-        RNMapboxMapLibs = { // optional - only required if you want to customize it implementation ("org.maplibre.gl:android-sdk:9.2.1")
+        RNMapboxMapsLibs = { // optional - only required if you want to customize it implementation ("org.maplibre.gl:android-sdk:9.2.1")
             implementation ("com.mapbox.mapboxsdk:mapbox-sdk-turf:5.3.0")